slevy14/git-tutorial/README.md

 hello!
 ```
 ### Initialize Git
 Here's where the real fun begins.
-We'll initialize this project as a local git repository:
+We'll initialize this project as a local Git repository:
 ```shell
 git init
 ```
 Git is a version control system that allows us to save changes, track a project's history, create multiple feature branches, and much more.
-Let's take a deeper look at what we can do with git, how we can do it, and why.
+Let's take a deeper look at what we can do with Git, how we can do it, and why.
 ## Committing Your Changes
-Committing is how we save changes in git.
+Committing is how we save changes in Git.
 Any files that are added, deleted, or edited are added to a list of changes to be committed.
 Commit your changes often and leave clear messages with them that describe what you changed.
 Let's make our first commit.
 ### Create an initial commit
 In the command prompt, enter:
 ```shell
 git status
 ```
 This will give you a list of all staged changes (green) and unstaged/untracked changes (red).
 Notice that our file `hello.py` is currently untracked.
-This means that this file has not yet been part of a commit, and its changes are not being tracked by git.
+This means that this file has not yet been part of a commit, and its changes are not being tracked by Git.
 Let's add it to our commit:
 ```shell
 git add hello.py
 ```